Skip to content

 • Verify the database and listener is running

 The database is a service.
-In our example we named our database DEMO.
+In our example we named our database LODE.
 By selecting the Windows Key windows key and typing in services we can browse to the Oracle Database service.
 We should also verify that we have a Oracle listener service running as well.

 Windows Services